How do you fill in your chronological register and transmit it to the Trackdéchets platform (RNDTS) ?

 - Operators of soil treatment and reclamation facilities

-Keeping the chronological register is mandatory under the terms of article R. 451-43 of the French Environment Code.
+Keeping a chronological register is mandatory under the terms of article R. 451-43 of the French Environment Code.

-Data concerning excavation, transport and soil reception operations must be filled in on an ongoing basis.
+Data relating to excavation, transport and soil reception operations must be filled in on an ongoing basis.

 Registers must be kept for 3 years.